ableco/stylelint-config/README.md

 # @ableco/stylelint-config

-This repository provides recommended Stylelint configuration for use on Able projects.
+This repository provides the recommended Stylelint configuration for use on Able projects.

 ## Installation